Robert Young (forger)

-Robert Young (c.1657–1700) was an English forger and cheat.
+Robert Young c.1657–1700 was an English forger and cheat.
 He was twice married and used bogus requests for references on household help to obtain signatures of men of note.
 He was jailed for various infractions including bigamy, perjury and fraud.

 Life

 Young was born about 1657, possibly at Warrington, then in Lancashire, and educated in Ireland.
-He himself, in one of his unveracious accounts of his career, states that he was educated at Enniskillen school, Co.
-Fermanagh, and afterwards at Trinity College, Dublin, but his name does not appear on the list of graduates.
+He himself, in one of his unveracious accounts of his career, states that he was educated at Enniskillen school, County Fermanagh, and afterwards at Trinity College, Dublin, but his name does not appear on the list of graduates.
 In 1675 he married Anne Yeabsly, and five years later, though she was still living, he went through the form of marriage with Mary, daughter of Simon Hutt, a Cavan innkeeper, who was thenceforth the favoured companion in his wanderings and accomplice in his crimes.